-In the Town of Fox Lake, 3,519.1 acres of surface in lakes, river, and streams account for approximately 14.3 percent of the total land area.
+In the Town of Fox Lake, 4,063 acres of surface in lakes, river, and streams account for approximately 16.7 percent of the total land area.
+Woodlands tend to be scattered throughout the town and located in or near wetland areas.